streetcomplete/StreetComplete/README.md

 ## Notable changes
 * Option to directly edit tags
-* Quick settings, e.g. for fast switch of preset
 * More customizable behavior, including settings or element selection for many quests
 * Overlay with customizable element selection and color source (tag regex)
+* Create nodes anywhere, using presets from iD tagging schema for pre-filling tags
+* Ability to create personal notes in a GPX file instead of uploading them to OSM
+* Additional quests that are not eligible for StreetComplete, usually because some answers cannot be tagged, or because not everyone has the required knowledge to answer the quest
+* Quests based on external data sources (currently available: Osmose and CSV file)
+* Quick settings, e.g. for fast switch of preset
+* Level filter (available in quick settings menu)
 * Import / export for settings, quest presets, hidden quests and custom overlays
 * Show all quests for the selected element at once, and also nearby quests
-* Level filter (available in quick settings menu)
-* Create nodes from iD presets anywhere
-* Ability to create personal notes in a GPX file instead of uploading them to OSM
-* Additional quests that are not eligible for StreetComplete, usually because some answers cannot be tagged, or because not everyone has the required knowledge to answer the quest
-* Quests based on custom data sources (currently available: Osmose and CSV file)
 * More answers for some quests, like additional building types or specifying that a crossing is raised
 * Show all hidden quests on long press on undo icon (works only for downloaded areas)
 * Performance improvements (balanced by more data to process, so don't expect much improvement over StreetComplete)